AdaptGrad: Adaptive Sampling to Reduce Noise: Abstract

 \section{Abstract}

-Gradient Smoothing is an efficient approach to reducing noise in gradient-based model explanation method.
-SmoothGrad adds Gaussian noise to mitigate much of these noise.
-However, the crucial hyper-parameter in this method, the variance $\sigma$ of Gaussian noise, is set manually or with heuristic approach.
-However, it results in the smoothed gradients still containing a certain amount of noise.
-In this paper, we aim to interpret SmoothGrad as a corollary of convolution, thereby re-understanding the gradient noise and the role of $\sigma$ from the perspective of confidence level.
-Furthermore, we propose an adaptive gradient smoothing method, AdaptGrad, based on these insights.
-Through comprehensive experiments, both qualitative and quantitative results demonstrate that AdaptGrad could effectively reduce almost all the noise in vanilla gradients compared with baselines methods.
-AdaptGrad is simple and universal, making it applicable for enhancing gradient-based interpretability methods for better visualization.
+Gradient smoothing is an efficient approach to reducing noise in gradient-based model explanation methods.
+SmoothGrad adds Gaussian noise to mitigate much of this noise.
+However, the crucial hyperparameter in this method, the variance $\sigma$ of the Gaussian noise, is often set manually or determined using a heuristic approach.
+This results in the smoothed gradients containing extra noise introduced by the smoothing process.
+In this paper, we aim to analyze the noise and its connection to the out-of-range sampling in the smoothing process of SmoothGrad.
+Based on this insight, we propose AdaptGrad, an adaptive gradient smoothing method that controls out-of-range sampling to minimize noise.
+Comprehensive experiments, both qualitative and quantitative, demonstrate that AdaptGrad could effectively reduce almost all the noise in vanilla gradients compared to baseline methods.
+AdaptGrad is simple and universal, making it a practical solution to enhance gradient-based interpretability methods to achieve clearer visualization.
+All code would be found in \url{https://github.com/AiShare-WHU/AdaptGrad}.